rancilio-pid/clevercoffee/README.md

   ![Library Manager](https://raw.githubusercontent.com/medlor/ranciliopid/add-mqtt-support/PubSubClient_Dep.jpg)

 # Changelog
+- 1.9.8e:
+  - Removed movAvg() due to several issues:
+    - This is no moving avg, but something different (but it is working for "stable" temperature curves).
+    - readIndex=0 is not used.
+    - movingAvg does not compares currentValue with previousValue.
+    - Faktor *100 makes no sense (?).
+    - initializing methods/firstreading is refactored.
+  - movAvg() is replaced by pastTemperatureChange() (+ updateTemperatureHistory())
+  - Change order of brew-detection in main loop() to not confuse bPid.compute() due to flapping setTunings()
+  - Feature: isBrewReady() to determine if temperature is stable to start brewing
+  - Bugfix: Replace abs() with fabs().
+- 1.9.8d:
 - 1.9.8c:
   - Add more mqtt updates: kp,ki,kd, coldstart
   - Safe-guard: be sure pid internals are cleared when pid is dis/enabled.